 Drive back down Roberts Street to 1st Avenue and turn right.
 The avenue soon becomes Dogwood Drive.
 On the right just past the bridge, 1.7 km from Robert Street, is another entrance to the Holland Creek Trail.
 Continue another 600 meters south on Dogwood, then left on Davis Road 300 meters to the Trans Canada Highway.
 Most of the fast food outlets banned from downtown Ladysmith are in Coronation Mall on your left.
 At the lights go straight across the highway and continue on Chemainus Road, which runs 9.6 km southeast to Chemainus via Saltair.

 Waterwheel Park across the street from the Visitor Centre has a bandshell and shady old trees.
-Adjacent is the Chemainus Valley Museum, open daily from 10 am to 3 pm or 9:30 am to 4:30 pm in summer (closed mid-December to mid-February), admission by donation.
+Adjacent is the Chemainus Valley Museum, open daily from 10 am to 3 pm or 9 am to 4 pm in summer (closed mid-December to mid-March), admission by donation.
 It's well worth perusing its large collection of historic photos and artifacts.
 There's an excellent view of the harbour and Western Wood Products sawmill from the lookout beside the museum.
-Notice the cougar statue in a tree to the right.

 Return to Waterwheel Park and walk down through the park.
 From the lower side, Maple Lane and Maple Street lead several blocks north through the Old Town quarter to Kinsmen Park with a lovely view up Stuart Channel.
 In summer, go for a swim off the park's beach.
 In 2006 a Boeing 737 aircraft was scuttled in Stuart Channel off Kinsmen Park to create an attraction for scuba divers.

 Back in Chemainus, continue 800 meters south from the theatre to a traffic circle on Chemainus Road.
 To the right of the circle, the gorgeous Mount Brenton Golf Course, 2816 Henry Road, is a great place to test your swing.
-The regular green fee for 18 holes is $45, but after 2 pm this goes down to $35 and after 5 pm it's only $25.
+The regular green fee for 18 holes is $60, but after 2 pm this goes down to $25.
 Clubs and carts are for hire.
 The club's reasonably-priced restaurant overlooks the course.

 From the golf course follow Henry Road 1.4 km southwest to the junction with the Trans Canada Highway, which will take you 35 km north to your starting point in Nanaimo.